|

 WHAT TYPES OF NEUROFEEDBACK ARE USED IN THIS PRACTICE?

-is described below.
-Within brainwave or EEG neurofeedback we can work with amplitude training,
+Within brainwave or EEG neurofeedback we can work with amplitude training, in which

-in which we try to regulate the functioning of a single site or multiple sites of the cortex, or we focus on the relationship
+we try to regulate the functioning of a single site or multiple sites of the cortex, or we focus on the relationship between

-between two sites.
-In coherence training, we train two or more different sites
+two sites.
+In coherence training, we train two or more different sites either

 training, we attempt to induce a deep, meditative-like state, which can be used to control anxiety and for